Ahmed3280/LLM-From-Scratch/README.md

 - How GPT-style models generate text one token at a time.

 ## Tech Stack
 - Python
 - PyTorch

-## Future Improvements

-- Top-k / Top-p sampling
-- Temperature scaling
-- Model checkpointing
-- Byte Pair Encoding (BPE) tokenizer
-- LoRA fine-tuning
-- Hugging Face compatibility

 ## References

-- Andrej Karpathy — Let's Build GPT
+- Andrej Karpathy Let's Build GPT
 - Attention Is All You Need (2017)